-LIGC Application is an Israel-based producer of Laser-Induced Graphene filters (LIG).
+LIGC Application was an Israel-based producer of Laser-Induced Graphene filters (LIG).
 LIGC Application is at the forefront of laser-induced graphene commercialization with patented technology.
 In 2013, laser-induced graphene was first derived from a plastic substrate by Professor James Tour of Rice University, and LIGC has based its work on this technology.

-In September 2020, LIGC raised $3 Million is series A funding
+In September 2020, LIGC raised $3 Million is series A funding.